 - Ikea Trofast bins and lids: I have two 16.5 x 11.75 x 4 inch bins and four 7.75 x 11.75 x 4 inch bins which we switch out depending on the type of play.
 I like to transform both of my 16.5 x 11.75 x 4 inch bins (the ones I’m using in the pic above) into light trays and place the Ikea Trofast bin lids on top.
 If you don’t have Trofast bin lids there are two great alternatives:

-- if you have a deeper 9 inch bin (the 16.5 x 11.75 x 9 inch bin in this case) then you can place the lights in the deeper bin and then place the shallower 4 inch bin on top to do light table activities.
+- Two bins: if you have a deeper 9 inch bin (the 16.5 x 11.75 x 9 inch bin in this case) then you can place the lights in the deeper bin and then place the shallower 4 inch bin on top to do light table activities.

 - LED strip lights: if you have a spare bin then a set of remote controlled LED strip lights are my favorite light source for the light table.
 Make sure to choose a set which can be powered using a USB battery bank (something like this set) – this means you don’t have to worry about cables or being close to a power source.